 Short design courses

 Intensive graphic design courses are available at all levels, from beginner to advanced, and are perfect for those trying to fit their learning around a full or part-time job.

-Shillington College, with campuses in both London and Manchester, offers a three-month (full time) or nine-month (part time) portfolio-based graphic design programme for students with little to no design experience.
-You'll learn relevant industry skills from practising graphic designers and graduate with a polished, professional portfolio of work, ready to seek out your first design job.
-The course will take you through the design process from beginning to end and covers design theory (design principles, typography, colour, design thinking) and industry-standard software programmes such as Adobe InDesign, Adobe Illustrator, Adobe Photoshop, Adobe Acrobat and Sketch.
+Shillington College, with campuses in both London and Manchester, offers a three-month (full time) or nine-month (part time) portfolio-based graphic design course for students with little to no design experience.
+You'll learn relevant industry skills from practising graphic designers and graduate with a polished portfolio of work.
+The programme takes you through the design process from beginning to end and covers design theory (design principles, typography, colour, design thinking) and industry-standard software programmes such as Adobe InDesign, Adobe Illustrator, Adobe Photoshop, Adobe Acrobat and Sketch.
 There are no specific entry requirements and no previous experience is required.

 Aspiring graphic designers at beginner and intermediate level can study short, ten-week evening courses at Nottingham Trent University.
-The institution also offers a five-week graphic design portfolio development programme.
 At beginner level the course combines theoretical and practical content and focuses on the development of ideas, the creative process and gaining an understanding of visual language, layout and typography.
 The intermediate programme is suitable for those wishing to expand their creative skills with a focus on ideas, creative thinking and visual problem solving.